learn-co-students/oo-basics-v-000/README.md

 ```

 So, it seems like, if I'm reading the test correctly, we are initializing a book with
-"And Then There Were None" as an argument, and then magically, when we call `title` on that
+"And Then There Were None" as an argument, and then, when we call `title` on that
-book, it should return "And Then There Were None".
+book, it *should* return "And Then There Were None".

 This means that somewhere between calling `.new` and `.title`, our book is somehow
 getting assigned a title.
 Where *must* that be happening, then?

 In the `initialize` method!
-It really can't happen anywhere else.

 ### Instance Variables

 This is where instance variables come into play.
 Instance variables are preceeded
 with an "@" symbol, and are in scope within an instance of a class.
 This means that
 any method within an instance has access to any instance variable.
 This is awesome, because
-within our instances, we don't need to worry about passing variables around.
-Sweet, huh?
+within our instances, we don't need to worry about passing variables around and sneaking them into methods via arguments.

-You can also, sort of, think of instance variables as properties of any particular
+You can also think of instance variables as properties of any particular
 instance of a class.
 Our book seems to have a `title` property, so let's create
 a `@title` instance variable for it!
 We'll do that in the initialize method.